 Church Membership & Activities

 I have been an active member of church communities since my youth.
-Most recently, my church involvement has included serving children and families, volunteer coordination, and support of global initiatives.
+Most recently, my church involvement has included small group leadership and support of local and global service initiatives.

 Community Service & Involvement